 Do you ever feel as if your life is like a roller coaster heading downhill?
 Everything is whizzing by so quickly that you can’t focus on anything—it’s all just a blur.
 The days leading up to Christmas can feel that way.
-Sometimes we need to slow down and refocus our gaze on God’s gracious gift.
+Sometimes we need to slow down and reflect on God’s gracious gift.

 The Bible tells us about a woman named Anna whose entire life was focused on God.